 - Service contracts, etc.

 Cash flow coming in and out of the company have to be recorded in some way.
+So, is unearned revenue a liability?
 The unearned revenue in the company’s balance sheet is usually treated as a current liability and is expected to be moved to earned revenues during the relevant reporting period.
 Only when the company fulfills its obligations, and unearned revenues move to revenues, they can be included in the income statement.
 Otherwise, unearned revenues cannot be included under revenues in the income statement.